What does RXN stand for?

 Where is your office located?
 Can we work remotely?

-All sessions are conducted virtually, eliminating the need for in-person visits (which is really convenient when the weather is bad).
-We can work either via phone or telehealth (video), depending on your preference.
+All sessions are conducted either in-person, by phone or virtually (telehealth).
 For telehealth, there are no programs to download.
-Just click the link in your reminder e-mail, enter your name and you'll placed into my virtual waiting room until our session begins.
 Note that telehealth only works on Chrome and Firefox. iPads and iPhones are not currently supported.

 IBS/FOOD SENSITIVITY QUESTIONS